rogeredthat/gokulkrishh.github.io/_posts/2014-10-27-Task-Automation-using-grunt-and-gulp.md

 });
 {%endhighlight %}

 If you run the above task, using `gulp sample` in terminal.
-First other-task will run and after sample task will print its message in terminal.
+First other-task will run and after that sample task will print the message in terminal.
 Okay lets write some tasks using following gulp plugins.

 <ul>
   <li class="numeric"><a href="https://www.npmjs.org/package/gulp-jshint" class="link" target="_blank">jshint</a> - To check hint error</li>